snayfach/UHGV/README.md

 ## Code availability

-### Python toolkit
+### Phylogenetic placement

 Available at https://github.com/snayfach/UHGV-toolkit

-Use cases:
+Specific cases:

-- Determining novelty: does my viral genome represent a novel species? genus? family?
+- Determine novelty of new genome: does my viral genome represent a novel species? genus? family?
 - Ecological analysis: compare viral phylogenetic groups across samples
 - Comparative genomics: retrieve other viral genomes from the same phylogenetic group
-- Infering host and lifestyle: impute characteristics of the virus based on it's phylogenetic group
+- Infer host and lifestyle: impute characteristics of the virus based on it's phylogenetic group
-- Updating the UHGV: cluster unclassified viral genomes into de novo vOTUs
+- Update the UHGV: cluster unclassified viral genomes into de novo vOTUs

 ### Read-mapping

+#### Bowtie2

 (in preparation)

-### Phanta
+#### Phanta

-(in preparation)
+Phanta uses Kraken2 to efficiently quantity the presence of viruses and prokyotes (in preparation)

+#### Genome visualization

+Species level genomes can be visualized using [Geneious](https://www.geneious.com/) or other tools that accept GFF3 format.

+Example:
+* Identify a species of interest: UHGV-0014815
+* Download a GFF file for species of interest: https://portal.nersc.gov/UHGV/votu_reps/UHGV-001/UHGV-0014815/UHGV-0014815.gff)
+* Import GFF
+* Menu > Sequence > Circularize